retro16/acsi2stm/doc/tools.md

 ------------

 Loads the GemDrive driver for the PIO firmware.
-Apart from that, it works exactly like `GEMDRIVE.PRG`
+Apart from that, it works exactly like `GEMDRIVE.PRG`.

+It can support up to 6 ACSI2STM PIO units at the same time (not 6 SD slots, 6 whole devices).

+**Note:** You can run both `GEMDRIVE.PRG` and `GEMDRPIO.PRG` programs at the same time.

 HDDFLASH.TOS
 ------------

 Flashes hard drive firmware using Seagate SCSI commands.
 This is compatible with ACSI2STM both in GemDrive mode and ACSI strict mode.
+It also supports PIO mode with its specific firmware upload protocol.
+The correct mode is detected automatically.

 By default, `HDDFLASH.TOS` searches for `HDDFLASH.BIN`.
 If you specified a file on the command-line or installed `HDDFLASH.TOS` to run `BIN` files from GEM, it